jonnonz1/nz-statute-book/acts/public/1993/electoral-act-1993.md

   (a) any advice received under section 77(3) by a registered elector; or (b) if processing an application under section 83 by a Māori person named on a dormant roll, the choice made by the person when exercising the Māori option in that application if it would register them as an elector for a different type of district from that for which they were previously registered.
 (5) However, subsections (2) and (4) do not apply if under section 131 no writ is issued.
-(6) In this section, by-election period means the period beginning on the date on which the notice of vacancy is published and ending on polling day for the by-election.
+(6) In this section, by-election period means,—
+  (a) in the case of a by-election conducted to fill a vacancy published by the Speaker under section 129(1), the period beginning on the date on which the notice of vacancy is published and ending on polling day for the by-election; and
+  (b) in the case of a fresh election conducted in a district following the issue of a writ by the Governor-General under section 153E(2), the period beginning on the date on which the previous election failed and ending on polling day for the fresh election.

 ### 79 Determination of Māori electoral population
 (1) For the purpose of enabling the Government Statistician to calculate the Māori electoral population, the Electoral Commission must, as soon as practicable after counting day, supply to the Government Statistician the following information as on counting day: